-I campaigned relentlessly for the UK to stay in the European Union.
-I made the case to hundreds of people at dozens of meetings and, with a great team of volunteers, spoke to over 9,000 people on their doorsteps - as well as delivering around 50,000 leaflets to people's homes.
-I was pleased that my constituency voted by around 70:30 to remain in the EU, but was deeply disappointed by the result across Sheffield and the country.
+I campaigned relentlessly for the UK to remain part of the EU – for jobs and the economy, for the stability of our continent, for our standing in the world and to tackle the big issues of the day, from climate change to international terrorism, more effectively with our friends and neighbours.
+I made the case to hundreds of people at dozens of meetings and, with a great team of volunteers, spoke to over 9,000 people on their doorsteps - as well as delivering around 50,000 leaflets to homes across my constituency.

 I campaigned on the understanding that the outcome mattered because the result would be respected – whichever way it went – and, although close, the decision was to leave.
 But the only question on the referendum ballot paper was whether to remain or leave the EU.
 There was no vote on the terms.
 I believe people voted to come out of the EU; they didn’t vote to lose out.

 I’ve been one of Labour’s Shadow Brexit Ministers since October 2016.
 I took the job to make sure that we leave the EU on terms that protect people’s jobs and livelihoods, keep pace with the highest employment and environmental standards and enable us to cooperate closely with our European partners on crime and security, as well as maintaining our partnerships on crucial issues like university research collaboration and scientific advancement.
 I set out my views on our future relationship in this article in the Yorkshire Post.

 Theresa May called the General Election in June seeking a mandate for an extreme hard Brexit, but didn’t get it.
 She made the false claim that opposition parties were frustrating her attempts to get on with Brexit.
 We weren’t.
 We voted for her to start the process via the Article 50 Bill; we just demanded more information about the Government’s plans for Brexit, which when they came looked very bad for the country.
 That’s why Labour pushed to secure a vote for Parliament on the final Brexit deal.